etzinis/sudo_rm_rf/README.md

 ## Model complexity and results

-As we discuss in the paper, our main consideration is to find efficient architectures not only in terms of one metric but in terms of all metrics which might become a bottleneck during training or inference.
-Imagine if somebody does not have many GPUs in order to train their model on, or wants to deploy a pre-trained model on an edge device.
-Would it really matter if somebody has the best performing model but could not actually train it or use it because of their hardware requirements?
+As we discuss in the paper, our main objective is to find efficient architectures not only in terms of one metric but in terms of all metrics which might become a bottleneck during training or inference.
+This will facilitate the needs of users that do not have in their disposal (or use case) the considerable requirements that many modern models exhibit.
+This will enable people with no GPU access, or users with interest in edge applications to also make use of this model and not be locked out of good performance.

 We present here the results from our paper: